Concrete Removal Services

 What is a concreteberg?

-As the name suggests, a concreteberg is a large mass of building material that accumulates in the drain as a result of concrete, cement and grout being poured down the drain.
+A concreteberg is a large mass of building material that accumulates in the drain as a result of concrete, cement and grout being poured down the drain.
 This causes serious blockages and damage to the drainage infrastructure.

 This can happen when concrete accidentally runs into the sewer during building work, or is intentionally poured away when it is no longer needed.
 Smaller blockages can also occur when tradespeople clean cement off their tools and equipment and pour the washout water into drains and gullies, resulting in the material congealing and forming into solid masses within the pipes.

-Concretebergs take their name from fatbergs – which are similarly huge masses that result from solidified fat, oil and grease congealing with non-biodegradable items to form blockages – and are even more difficult to remove, especially when the concrete sets to the brickwork found in older sewer systems.
+Concretebergs take their name from fatbergs, which are similarly huge masses that result from solidified fat, oil and grease congealing with non-biodegradable items to form blockages.
+They are usually even more difficult to remove, especially when the concrete sets to the brickwork found in older sewer systems.

-Check out our guide to concretebergs for more information on how concretebergs form and what actions you can take to prevent them from arising.
+Check out our guide to concretebergs for more information on how concretebergs form and what actions you can take to prevent them.

 Why choose Lanes?

-As the UK’s biggest privately-owned specialist drainage contractor, Lanes for Drains has the scale and capacity to deal with even the largest concretebergs, responding to callouts 24/7 in locations across the country.
+As the UK’s biggest privately-owned specialist drainage contractor, Lanes for Drains has the scale and capacity to deal wiith even the largest concretebergs, responding to callouts 24/7 in locations across the country.

-With depots nationwide, a sizeable fleet of tankers and some of the industry’s most skilled engineers on our side, we are able to remove concrete blockages of all sizes from drains and sewers, from small jobs to large-scale excavation projects that require coordination with external partners.
+With depots nationwide, a sizeable fleet of tankers and some of the industry’s most skilled engineers on our side, we are able to remove any concrete blockage from your drains and sewers, ranging from small jobs to large-scale excavation projects that require coordination with external partners.

-In April 2019, wastewater engineers from Lanes worked with colleagues from Thames Water to remove a giant concreteberg in North London measuring 100m and weighing 105 tonnes, a months-long project that required round-the-clock oversight, intensive labour and the kind of specialist expertise that only Lanes can provide.
+In April 2019, wastewater engineers from Lanes worked with colleagues from Thames Water to remove a giant concreteberg in North London measuring 100m and weighing 105 tonnes.
+This months-long project required round-the-clock oversight, intensive labour and the kind of specialist expertise that only Lanes can provide.